-Nicola Perugini's research focuses mainly on international law, human rights, and violence.
-He is the author (with Neve Gordon) of The Human Right to Dominate (Oxford University Press 2015), Morbid Symptoms (Sharjah Biennial 13, 2017), and Human Shields.
+Nicola Perugini's research focuses mainly on the politics of international law, human rights, and violence.
+He is the co-author of The Human Right to Dominate (Oxford University Press 2015), Morbid Symptoms (Sharjah Biennial 13, 2017), and Human Shields.
 A History of People in the Line of Fire (University of California Press 2020).
 Nicola has published articles on war and the ethics of violence; the politics of human rights, humanitarianism, and international law; humanitarianism's visual cultures; war and embedded anthropology; refugees and asylum seekers; law, space and colonialism; settler-colonialism and trauma in Israel/Palestine.
-Nicola is currently working on two research projects.
+Nicola is currently working on three research projects.
 The first, "Decolonising the Civilian," examines decolonisation wars and international law.
-The second is an exploration of the global history of the University of Edinburgh through the figure of one of his Chancellors, Arthur James Balfour.
+The second is an exploration of the global history of the University of Edinburgh during the mandate of one of his imperial chancellors, Arthur James Balfour.
 The third is focused on the fascist institution of youth summer colonies and their relationship with the history of race and Italian colonialism.
 Nicola has been a member of the Institute for Advanced Study at Princeton (2012/2013), a Mellon Postdoctoral Fellow at Brown University (2014-2016), and a Marie Skłodowska-Curie Fellow (2017-2019), and a Leverhulme Trust Research Fellow (2022).
 He has taught at the American University of Rome, the Al Quds Bard College in Jerusalem where he also directed the Human Rights Program, Brown University, and the University of Bologna.
 He has served as consultant for UNESCO and UN Women.
-His opinion pieces have appeared in Al Jazeera English, LRB Blog, Newseek, Internazionale, The Nation, the Huffington Post, the Conversation, Just Security, Open Democracy, the Herald.
+His opinion pieces have appeared in Al Jazeera English, London Review of Books, Newsweek, Internazionale, The Nation, the Huffington Post, The Conversation, Just Security, Open Democracy, Counterpunch, The Herald, The National.

 2020 Nicola Perugini and Neve Gordon, Human Shields.
 A History of People in the Line of Fire (University of California Press, 2020).